trufflesuite/trufflesuite.com/src/docs/drizzle/reference/drizzle-actions.md

 A sentence about the event, such as: conditions under which it fires, what it contains, etc.-->

 ### `BLOCK_PROCESSING`
-A sentence about the event, such as: conditions under which it fires, what it contains, etc.
 ```
 {
   block